-After discussing the provisions of the Companies Bill 2012, the law making powers of the Parliament of India have been discussed in brief for more clarity on the subject.
+After discussing the provisions of the Companies Act 2013, the law making powers of the Parliament of India have been discussed in brief for more clarity on the subject.

-The Background of Companies Bill 2012
+The Background of Companies Act, 2013

-The Companies Act 1956 is all set to be replaced by the Companies Bill 2012 which was passed by the Lok Sabha on 18th December 2012.
+The Companies Act, 1956 is all set to be replaced by the Companies Act 2013 which was passed by the Lok Sabha on 18th December 2012 and passed by the Rajya Sabha on 8th August 2013.

-A brief background to the Introduction and status of the Companies Bill 2012 is as under:
+A brief background to the Introduction and status of the Companies Act 2013 is as under:

 - Companies (Amendment) Bill, 2003 had been introduced by Ministry of Corporate Affairs (MCA) (then Department of Company Affairs) in the Rajya Sabha on 7.5.2003. - Later on, a large number of changes were found to be necessary in the Bill.
-The Ministry of Corporate Affairs took up a comprehensive revision of the Companies Act, 1956 (the Act) in 2004 - A 'Concept Paper on new Company Law' was placed on the website of the Ministry on 4th August, 2004.
+The Ministry of Corporate Affairs took up a comprehensive revision of the Companies Act, 1956 (the Act) in 2004. - A 'Concept Paper on new Company Law' was placed on the website of the Ministry on 4th August, 2004.
 The inputs received were put to a detailed examination in the Ministry.
 The Government also constituted an Expert Committee on Company Law under the Chairmanship of Dr. J.J.
-Irani on 2nd December 2004 to advise on new Companies Bill.
-The Committee submitted its report to the Government on 31st May 2005. - A Companies Bill 2008 was introduced by the Government in the Lok Sabha on October 23, 2008. - Due to dissolution of the 14th Lok Sabha, the Companies Bill, 2008 lapsed.
+Irani on 2nd

+- December 2004 to advise on new Companies Bill.
+The Committee submitted its report to the Government on 31st May 2005. - Companies Bill 2008 was introduced by the Government in the Lok Sabha on October 23, 2008. - Due to dissolution of the 14th Lok Sabha, the Companies Bill, 2008 lapsed.
 The Government decided to re-introduce the Companies Bill, 2008 as the Companies Bill, 2009, without any change except for the Bill year and the Republic year.
-The Ministry of Corporate Affairs had introduced the Companies Bill, 2009 in the Lok Sabha on August 3, 2009. - The 2009 Bill was referred to Parliamentary Standing Committee on Finance on 9th September, 2009 which gave its report on 31st August, 2010. - The standing committee, headed by the then finance minister, Yashwant Sinha, had given its recommendations on the Companies Bill, 2009, which has since

-- been withdrawn (The Companies Bill of 2012 incorporates 162 recommendations made by the Standing Committee.) - In view of numerous amendments to the Companies Bill 2009 arising out of the recommendations of the Parliamentary Standing Committee on Finance and suggestions of the stakeholders, the Central Government withdrew the Companies Bill 2009 and introduced a fresh bill - The Companies Bill 2011. - The 2011 bill was introduced in Parliament on Wednesday, 14th December 2011. - The Companies Bill, 2011 was referred to the Standing Committee on Finance on 5th January, 2012 after an objection was raised against it in Parliament. - In the meanwhile, a corrigendum to the Companies Bill, 2011 had been issued that contained some changes of a substantive nature. - The Standing Committee Report came on 26 June 2012 - The Union Cabinet had issued a Press Release dated 04.10.2012 setting out amendments to the Companies Bill, which had been approved and the final draft of the Companies Bill 2011 was prepared after considering the recommendations of the Parliamentary Standing Committee and taking the inputs from the finance and law ministries as well as the Planning Commission - Based on the Standing Committee's recommendations, the Bill was amended and introduced as the Companies Bill 2012. - The Lok Sabha on 18th December, 2012 gave its approval for the Companies Bill 2012, paving the way for a new modern company law.
-The Companies Bill 2012 was passed by a voice vote in Lok Sabha in a marathon late night sitting.
+The Ministry of Corporate Affairs had introduced the Companies Bill, 2009 in the Lok Sabha on August 3, 2009. - The 2009 Bill was referred to the Parliamentary Standing Committee on Finance on 9th September, 2009 which gave its report on 31st August, 2010. - The standing committee, headed by the then finance minister, Yashwant Sinha, had given its recommendations on the Companies Bill, 2009, which has since been withdrawn (The Companies Act of 2013 incorporates 162 recommendations made by the Standing Committee.) - In view of numerous amendments to the Companies Bill, 2009 arising out of the recommendations of the Parliamentary Standing Committee on Finance and suggestions of the stakeholders, the Central Government withdrew the Companies Bill 2009 and introduced a fresh bill The Companies Bill, 2011. - The 2011 bill was introduced in Parliament on Wednesday, 14th December 2011. - The Companies Bill, 2011 was referred to the Standing Committee on Finance on 5th January, 2012 after an objection was raised against it in Parliament. - In the meanwhile, a corrigendum to the Companies Bill, 2011 had been issued that contained some changes of a substantive nature. - The Standing Committee Report came on 26th June 2012. - The Union Cabinet had issued a Press Release dated 04.10.2012 setting out amendments to the Companies Bill, which had been approved and the final draft of the Companies Bill, 2011 was prepared after considering the recommendations of the Parliamentary Standing Committee and taking the inputs from the finance and law ministries as well as the Planning Commission.